stevenrakhmanchik/System-Level-Programming-Chinese-Checkers/README.md

 5. Sockets (kind of explained later)

 ## Bugs
-* When you press q while in the middle of the game to exit the game, the terminal gets messed up after the quitting game noise players.
+* When you press q while in the middle of the game to exit the game, the terminal gets messed up after the quitting game noise plays.

 ## Websites Used
 - https://www.redblobgames.com/grids/hexagons/